AndreaLVR/CAST/README.md

 > *(See `paper/CAST_Paper.pdf` for high-resolution data)*

-### 2. Throughput & Latency (Rust Implementation)
+### 2. Production Throughput & Speedup (Rust System Mode)
 *Objective: Evaluate viability in high-performance pipelines.*

-Here we measure the "Time-to-Compression" trade-off.
+Here we measure the real-world "Time-to-Compression" trade-off.

-**Key Finding:** For highly structured datasets, CAST is often **faster** than running standard compression directly.
-The time saved by the backend encoder (processing optimized, low-entropy streams) outweighs the parsing overhead.
+**Key Finding:** Contrary to the expectation that pre-processing adds latency, CAST is often **faster** than running standard compression directly on highly structured datasets.
+The entropy reduction allows the backend encoder to process the stream so efficiently that the **time saved during encoding outweighs the parsing overhead**.

 ![Rust Performance Benchmarks](paper/rust_7zip_benchmarks.PNG)

+> *(See `paper/CAST_Paper.pdf` for high-resolution data)*

-### 3. Decompression Overhead (Rust Implementation)
+### 3. Decompression Overhead (Rust Implementations)
 *Objective: Quantify the cost of structural reconstruction.*

 Decompression involves decoding the columnar streams and re-assembling the original row-oriented layout ($S + V \rightarrow L$).
 The data below measures the **full restoration time** required by the CAST engine.

-**Observation:** While the reconstruction process involves computational overhead to re-serialize the structure, the resulting throughput remains within practical limits for archival retrieval and cold storage use cases.
+**Observation:** The reconstruction phase is strictly linear (O(N)).
+Thanks to the optimized architecture of the Rust engine, the re-serialization overhead is minimized, ensuring high throughput.

 ![Decompression Benchmarks](paper/decompression_benchmarks.PNG)

+> *(See `paper/CAST_Paper.pdf` for high-resolution data)*

 ---